kokkonisd/libuimg/CONTRIBUTING.md

 As you noticed, in both examples there are spaces pretty much everywhere; don't do neither of `if(1==1)` or `if ( 1 == 1 )`.
 No need to over/under-do it.

-Function declarations always happen at the beginning of the function, and never in the body.
+Variable declarations always happen at the beginning of the function, and never in the body.
 Also, the variables are **always** initialized to something:

 ```c